br-mat/pantiltcamera/motionEyeInstallGuide.md

     libcurl4-openssl-dev libjpeg-dev libz-dev -y

-Hint, if you run into an issue with pill: (if pill hang at 99% run the following: 'apt-get install python-pil -y' and then again 'pip install motioneye')
+Hint: if you run into an issue with pill --> (if pill hang at 99% run the following: 'apt-get install python-pil -y' and then again 'pip install motioneye')

     pip install motioneye